Is Halloumi Safe During Pregnancy?

 Download PregnancyPlate to scan meals, verify pasteurisation, and check sodium balance alongside your daily nutrition profile.

 Want to track your meals and check food safety instantly?
-Try PregnancyPlate — trusted by 50,000+ expecting mothers.
+Try PregnancyPlate, loved by thousands of mums and rated 4.9 on the App Store.